cleversamer/Hotels-Management-System-Desktop/README.md

 # Hotels Management System
-Simple Hotels Management System - JavaFX Application
+Hotels Management System - JavaFX Application
 * Does this repo deserve a star?
 I hope that.
 * Let's talk about what can my program do?
 1. Register an account to manage a hotel.